Kozea/Radicale/DOCUMENTATION.md

 Available backends:

-`None`
+`none`
 : Just allows all usernames and passwords.
-It also disables rights checking.

 `htpasswd`
 : Use an